-Subsequent to the issuance of the January 2020 financial statements, the Agency identified an error in the application of one of its games by a third-party vendor.
-The Agency and the vendor (SGI) have agreed that the vendor will reimburse the Agency for the losses incurred as a result of this error.
+Subsequent to the issuance of the January 2020 financial statements, the Agency identified an error in the application of one of its games by SGI.
+The Agency and SGI have agreed that the vendor will reimburse the Agency for the losses incurred as a result of this error.
 The previously reported January financial statements have been adjusted to record accounts receivable from SGI of \$2,947,636 and an offsetting increase in Due to State of Maryland-Lottery.
 The restatement did not have any impact on Net Position as of January 31, 2020.